 - a) A statement of teaching interests and philosophy - b) A list of graduate and undergraduate courses, taught by the candidate (for promotion, during at least the preceding five (5) years.) - c) Representative course outlines and assessments - d) For courses in which the candidate has had major responsibility for the design, at minimum the course outline, reading list if applicable and evaluation materials (e.g., assignments and/or examinations) - e) A list of all students whose research work has been supervised by the candidate, indicating whether primary or sole supervision or secondary and/or joint supervision, period of supervision, as well as thesis topics and time to completion.
-When relevant, copies of students' papers, especially those that have been published, and student theses may be included. - f) Summaries of annual student evaluations and unsolicited opinion letters or testimonials from students regarding teaching performance - g) Applications for instructional development grants, where applicable - h) Documentation of efforts made (both formal and informal) to improve teaching skills or course design and a description of the outcomes - i) Awards or nominations for awards for teaching excellence - j) Documentation of innovations in teaching methods and contributions to curricular development, including activities related to the administration, organizational and developmental aspects of education and the teaching process, where applicable - k) Examples of efforts to mentor colleagues in the development of teaching skills and in the area of pedagogical design - Evidence of contributions in the general area of teaching such as presentations at conferences or publications on teaching - m) Service to professional bodies or organizations through any methods that can be described as instructional - n) Community outreach and service through teaching functions - o) Plans for developing teaching skills and/or future contributions to teaching.
+When relevant, copies of students' papers, especially those that have been published, and student theses may be included. - f) Summaries of annual student evaluations and unsolicited opinion letters or testimonials from students regarding teaching performance - g) Applications for instructional development grants, where applicable

+- h) Documentation of efforts made (both formal and informal) to improve teaching skills or course design and a description of the outcomes - i) Awards or nominations for awards for teaching excellence - j) Documentation of innovations in teaching methods and contributions to curricular development, including activities related to the administration, organizational and developmental aspects of education and the teaching process, where applicable - k) Examples of efforts to mentor colleagues in the development of teaching skills and in the area of pedagogical design - Evidence of contributions in the general area of teaching such as presentations at conferences or publications on teaching - m) Service to professional bodies or organizations through any methods that can be described as instructional - n) Community outreach and service through teaching functions - o) Reflections on and any contributions to teaching, curriculum design or scholarly activities to support or address EDIIA - p) Plans for developing teaching skills and/or future contributions to teaching.